 The right deicer for one application may be the wrong choice for another.
 Key factors:

-• Ambient and surface temperature — some products stop working above -10°F
+- Ambient and surface temperature — some products lose effectiveness below certain temperature thresholds

-• Corrosion risk — chloride-based products can damage steel reinforcement and equipment
+- Corrosion risk — chloride-based products can accelerate corrosion on steel, reinforced concrete, and equipment components

-• Environmental proximity — operations near waterways face chloride runoff restrictions
+- Environmental proximity — operations near waterways may face chloride runoff restrictions or discharge requirements

 Common Types of Seasonal Deicer Agents